crabzilla/crabzilla/README.md

 mvn clean install -DskipTests=false
 ```

-### Random notes
+## Random notes

-1. Crabzilla tries to provide a chassis for wiring and running your domain by using verticles and other components.
+1. Crabzilla tries to provide a chassis for wiring and running your domain by using plain verticles.
 2. If your command handling functions are pure, all side effects will occurs within:
     * core.UnitOfWorkJournal: to save the events to a database using Optimistic concurrency control
     * pgc.PgcUowProjector: to project events to a read model using a PostgreSql database using vertx-pg-client